 Lenses and Frames

 Selecting your lenses and frames is a very personal choice.
-A wide variety of options are available that can be tailored to suit not only your medical needs but also your fashion preferences.
+A wide variety of options are available that can be tailored to suit not only your vision needs but also your fashion preferences.

 Highlight your features, play with color, and augment vision for different functions such as reading, driving and playing sports.
 With all the choices available, the experience can be daunting without the right guidance.
 With help from our opticians, the decision making can be easier.

 Design, material and treatments are the three components that make up a pair of prescription lenses.
-It is important to select the right combination of these elements for your particular visual needs and to always consult your eye care professional.
+It is important to select the right combination of these elements for your particular visual needs.

 The knowledgeable staff at Lifetime Eye Care will consider long-term wearing comfort, style, features and function when suggesting a new pair of eyeglasses.
 The eyeglasses become as unique as the person taking them home.